BabylonJS/Documentation/content/communityExtensions/dynamicTerrains.md

 #### Initial LOD

 LOD is an acronym for Level Of Detail.
-It's a feature allowing to reduce the rendering precision of some mesh when it's far away from the camera in order to lower the necessary computation: the less vertices, the less CPU/GPU needed.
+It's a feature allowing the reduction of the rendering precision of some mesh when it's far away from the camera in order to lower the necessary computation: the less vertices, the less CPU/GPU needed.

-The dynamic terrain provides also a LOD feature but in a different way: the terrain number of vertices always keeps constant but only the part of data map covered by the terrain changes.
+The dynamic terrain also provides a LOD feature but in a different way: the terrain's number of vertices are always kept constant, but only the part of data map covered by the terrain changes.

 By default, one terrain quad fits one map quad.
 This factor can be modified with the property `.initialLOD` (equal to 1, by default) at any time.

 Examples:
-The default initial LOD is 1, so 1 terrain quad is 1 map quad
+The default initial LOD is 1, so 1 terrain quad is 1 map quad.

 PG: <Playground id="#FJNR5#166" title="Dynamic Terrain" description="Example - 1 Terrain Quad 1 Map Quad"/>

-The initial LOD is set to 10, so 1 terrain quad is now 10x10 map quads (10 on each axis)
+The initial LOD is set to 10, so 1 terrain quad is now 10x10 map quads (10 on each axis).

 PG: <Playground id="#FJNR5#165" title="Dynamic Terrain" description="Example -  1 Terrain Quad 1 Map Quad"/>

-In consequence, the terrain mesh is far bigger, far less detailed regarding to the map data, but keeps the same amount of vertices (100 x 100).
-Setting an initial LOD to 10 is probably not a pertinent value, it's done only in the purpose of the explanation.
+In consequence, the terrain mesh is far bigger while far less detailed regarding to the map data, but keeps the same amount of vertices (100 x 100).
+Setting an initial LOD to 10 is probably not a realistic value, it's only for the purpose of explanation.

 In brief, the initial LOD value is the number of map quads on each axis, X and Z, per terrain quad.

 #### Camera LOD

 Back to the terrain with the default initial LOD value.

-We can notice that when the camera is at some high altitude the green terrain seems far away, quite little in the screen area, as this is the common behavior: distant things appear tinier.
+We can notice that when the camera is at some high altitude the green terrain seems far away, quite small in the screen area, as is the common behavior: distant things appear tinier.

 PG: <Playground id="#FJNR5#167" title="Dynamic Terrain" description="Example Distant"/>

-However we don't expect that, when getting in higher altitude, the ground would get tinier: it becomes less detailed to our eyes and we can see a larger area of the ground in the same time.
+However we don't expect that when getting in higher altitude, the ground would get tinier.
+Rather, it becomes less detailed to our eyes and we can see a larger area of the ground in the same time.

 The dynamic terrain provides a way to do this by increasing the LOD factor with the camera altitude (or any other behavior we may want like changing the LOD with the camera speed instead).